-Professor Irving Kalet, Ariel University, Israel, and Columbia University, New York, USA, is teaching this advanced five-day course, which will describe the Digital Modulation Techniques used (or to be used) in major wireless and wireline communication systems, including 5G-NR, 4G-LTE and Wi-Fi.
+Professor Irving Kalet, Ariel University, Israel, and Columbia University, New York, USA, is teaching this advanced five-day course.

 Modern digital modulation and multiple access techniques are basic building blocks of the physical (or radio) interface of all digital communication systems.
-We will describe many of these techniques during the course including those methods which will be used in the newest systems including the Fifth Generation (5G-NR) cellular systems, which will become commercial in the very near future.
+We will describe many of these techniques during the course including those methods, which are being used in the newest systems including the Fifth Generation (5G-NR) cellular system, as well as ideas for modulations for 6G.

 We will devote much time to OFDM -based systems including OFDM, OFDMA, S-OFDMA, and SC-FDMA, which are integral parts of 5G-NR, 4G-LTE and the IEEE 802.11 (Wi-Fi) systems.

-We will place special emphasis on the new modulation standard for the physical interface of 5G-NR, which appeared in Release 15, which was released in December 2017.
+We will place special emphasis on the new modulation standard for the physical interface of 5G-NR.
 This OFDM standard is based on scalable subcarrier spacing.

-We will also discuss other OFDM-based techniques, e.g., GFDM, as well as other modulations, such as "Faster Than Nyquist" (FTN) signaling, which are being considered for advanced wireless systems.
-These modulations will be combined with MIMO, Massive MIMO, and BLAST, to improve spectral efficiency.
+We will also discuss other modulations, such as "Faster Than Nyquist" (FTN) signaling, which are being considered for advanced wireless systems.
+Many of the modulations have been combined with MIMO, Massive MIMO, and BLAST, to improve spectral efficiency.

-We will also describe the use of CPM modulations (e.g., GMSK), especially for broadband wireless communications and space communications.
-All of the above concepts have been utilized in mobile and broadband wireless systems, as well as in xDSL systems, to greatly improve both bandwidth and power efficiency.
+We will also describe the use of constant-envelope CPM modulations (e.g., GMSK), especially for present and future broadband wireless communications and space communications.
+All of the modulations have been, and will be, utilized in mobile and broadband wireless systems, as well as in xDSL systems, to greatly improve both bandwidth and power efficiency.